spyder-ide/spyder-api-docs/docs/plugin_development.rst

    * `Anaconda Individual Edition`_ is a Python distribution for data science and machine learning to be used in a single machine.
    * `Conda`_ is an Anaconda tool that manages virtual environments and their packages.
    * Conda can work with *channels* that allow the use of packages that are not part of the official distribution.
-The most important channel is `conda-forge`_, where a more extensive and updated list of packages than those offered by Anaconda Individual Edition are maintained.
+The most important channel is `conda-forge`_, where a more extensive and updated list of packages is maintained than those offered by Anaconda Individual Edition.
-   * Finally, `mamba`_, is an optimized implementation of conda's package management features, that resolves dependencies and installs packages much faster than conda.
+   * Finally, `mamba`_, is an optimized implementation of conda's package management features, which resolves dependencies and installs packages much faster than conda.

 .. _conda environment: https://conda.io/projects/conda/en/latest/user-guide/concepts/environments.html
 .. _installation guide: https://docs.spyder-ide.org/5/installation.html